 Start with one pound of carrots, or two pounds for a holiday meal with guests.
 Even if these are part of a big ‘ol holiday meal, people aren’t going to be loading up on them, so two pounds is usually plenty (but use your own judgement).

 Peel and cut the carrots into quarter-inch slices.
 I like to cut them at an angle because I think they look nice and fancy that way.
 Just try to keep them relatively the same thickness so they’ll cook evenly.

 Once the carrots are sliced, melt two tablespoons of butter in a skillet or sauce pan.
 Then, toss in the carrots and two tablespoons of brown sugar.

 Next, pour in the water.
-Remember that if you’re doubling the recipe, you won’t need to double the water.
+Remember, if you’re doubling the recipe, you won’t need to double the water.
 Just keep an eye on the pan and add a few extra drops if the syrup begins to thicken before the carrots are tender.

 Give everything a little stir and bring to a simmer.
 Cover the pan and reduce the heat to low or medium-low.
 Stir every now and then so they cook evenly.

 Continue cooking until the carrots are very tender, but not mushy.
 It’ll take about fifteen minutes.
 Once the carrots are mostly cooked, remove the lid so the syrup will reduce down.